ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 Since your app is made up of multiple components, you want to ensure that each is correct before testing them as a group.
 If a component is reusable, you want to guarantee that it works for all (if not, many) permutations of [arguments](../../components/arguments-and-attributes/) and [actions](../../components/actions-and-events/#toc_passing-down-the-action).

-Rendering tests also let you test components in the context of an Ember application.
-When you use `render` to create a component, you are guaranteed that the component will follow Ember's lifecycle hooks.
-You can use the component lifecycle to trace errors in components and rendering tests.
+Rendering tests let you test components using Ember's rendering engine.
+This means, a component created in your rendering test will behave as it would in the real app.
+You are guaranteed that the component will follow its lifecycle hooks.
+You can also interact with the component like an end-user would.

 ### Examples